-Coronary artery disease (CAD) occurs when your blood vessels can’t carry enough blood and oxygen to your heart.
+Coronary artery disease (CAD) occurs when the blood vessels can’t carry enough blood and oxygen to the heart.
 Typically, this is because the vessels are damaged, diseased, or blocked by a fatty substance called plaque.
-A buildup of plaque causes a condition called atherosclerosis, which can cause CAD.
+A buildup of plaque causes a condition called atherosclerosis.
+This can lead to CAD.

 A common symptom of CAD is angina, or chest pain.
 If you have angina, your doctor may prescribe short- or long-acting drugs called nitrates to reduce this pain.
 Nitroglycerin, a type of nitrate, dilates blood vessels and allows the heart to pump blood with less effort.
 These actions help relieve chest pain.

-Blood clots are formed by a buildup of platelets.
-These red blood cells bind together into a clot to help your body stop bleeding.
+Blood clots are formed by a buildup of platelets, also called thrombocytes, that circulate in blood.
+These clotting cells bind together into a clot to help your body stop bleeding after an injury.
 Certain drugs suppress the activity of platelets, making it harder for blood clots to form within your arteries.
 This effect reduces your risk of heart attack.